ruby/setup-ruby/README.md

 # setup-ruby

+Note: this action used to be at `eregon/use-ruby-action` and was moved to the `ruby` organization.

 This action downloads a prebuilt ruby and adds it to the `PATH`.

 It is very efficient and takes about 5 seconds to download, extract and add the given Ruby to the `PATH`.